william3092002/ISTAProject/README.md

 # ISTAProject
-This is my bug tracker project for Microsoft Soft and Systems Academy.
+This is my bug tracker project for Microsoft Software and Systems Academy.